Binary Search Algorithm Code Template

 , the left_bound

-function returns 2, because the element 5 is the smallest element greater than 4.
+function returns 2 because the element 5 is the smallest element greater than 4.

-Feeling a bit dizzy?
+A bit confusing, right?
 The left_bound

 does not exist, it returns the smallest index greater than target

-.
+has an advantage.
 For instance, if you need to write a floor

-function, you can directly use the left_bound
+function, you can directly implement it using the left_bound

 // Find the index of the largest element less than target in a sorted array